 This tutorial explores how you can translate levels from Rhino to Revit via Excel.
-While this may be overkill for smaller projects, it may prove to be useful for high rise towers which were initially conceived within Grasshopper.
+While this may be overkill for smaller projects, it may prove to be useful for high-rise towers which were initially conceived within Grasshopper.

 Step 1: Generate levels in Grasshopper